krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 So why do we say “with mass 1”?

+> The presence calculus treats time as a physical dimension, much like space.
+> Just
-The presence calculus treats time as a physical dimension, much like space.
-Just as matter occupies space, presences occupy time.
-Just as mass quantifies *how* matter occupies space, the mass of a presence quantifies *how* a presence occupies time.
+> as matter occupies space, presences occupy time.
+Just as mass quantifies *how*
+> matter occupies space, the mass of a presence quantifies *how* a presence
+> occupies time.

-The statement “The task $X$ was in Development from Monday through Friday” is a **binary presence** with a uniform mass of 1 over the entire duration.
+The statement “The task $X$ was in Development from Monday through Friday” is a *binary presence* with a uniform mass of 1 over the entire duration.
 The units of this mass are element-time—in this case, task-days.

 Binary presences are sufficient to describe the *fact* of presence or absence
 of things in places in a domain.
 These presences always have mass 1 in whatever units we use for elements and time.

+Typically, but not always, these represent the presence or absence of activity in a domain and can also be considered _activity signals_.

-### Presence mass
+### Presence mass: the manifestation of presence

 Let's consider a different set of statements: